 Reclaimed Wood Beams

-Reclaimed Wood Beams are for Design, Not Just Structure Anymore.
+Reclaimed Wood Beams for Design and Inspiration, But Not Structure Anymore.

-Wood beams were once the backbone of old barns and buildings across America.
-While they are no longer structural, hand hewn beams support good design and rustic beams frame stylish ceilings.
+These wood beams were once the backbone of old barns and buildings across America.

 Before modern woodworking equipment standardized the process, wood beams were rough sawn or hand hewn with simple tools that left imperfect cuts.